cryptape/dapp-demos/pet-shop/README.md

 ## src/app.js

-### Instantiating Nervos.js
+### Instantiating nervos.js

 ```js
 var nervos = NervosWeb3('http://121.196.200.225:1337')
 ```
-The Nervos JavaScript library interacts with the AppChain.
+The Nervos JavaScript library interacts with AppChain.
 It can retrieve user accounts, send transactions, interact with smart contracts, and more.

-Set privateKey here for later useage, no more need for initWeb3.
+No more need for initWeb3.

 ### Instantiating the contract